SCIL-leuven/qPCRanalysis/README.md

 ### Calculate Delta CT

 To calculate delta CT we use the `calculate_DCT()` function.
 This function requires four arguments:
--df : dataframe structured like the proposed data file -hkg : name of housekeeping gene or genes that you want to use to normalize against -sample_col : name of the sample column
+- df : dataframe structured like the proposed data file
+- hkg : name of housekeeping gene or genes that you want to use to normalize against
+- sample_col : name of the sample column
--gene_col : name of the gene column
+- gene_col : name of the gene column

 It will pass a dataframe with two added columns: the Delta CT (DCT column) and the relative expression to hkg (RE column)